FinOps-Open-Cost-and-Usage-Spec/foundation/steering_committee.md

 ## Technical Charter and Code of Conduct

-The FOCUS TSC is governed by the [Charter](Specification%20Membership%20Agreement.pdf) **TODO: confirm URL **, which establishes the Committee and its basic principles and procedures.
+The FOCUS TSC is governed by the [Charter](FOCUS_-_Membership_Agreement_Package_for_use.pdf): confirm URL **, which establishes the Committee and its basic principles and procedures.
 The charter is designed to provide the TSC the freedom to govern itself in an efficient manner.
 This document establishes TSC policies and procedures.

 In addition, as provided under the Technical Charter, FOCUS will align with the FinOps Foundation [Code of Conduct](code_of_conduct.md) that applies to all FOCUS activities and spaces.
 If you believe there has been a violation of the Code of Conduct, please contact [hello@finops.org](mailto:hello@finops.org).